Junior Ranger Program:

-The Junior Ranger program is intended for young people, from age 5 to 13.
+The Junior Ranger program is intended for young people, from age 5 to 13, however, all ages are welcome and encouraged to become Junior Rangers!
 A free booklet is provided that contains activities to help the participant learn about what makes Padre Island National Seashore so special, along with the park's plants, animals, and unique history.
 A park ranger reviews the booklet and swears in the participant as an official National Park Service Junior Ranger.
-Junior Rangers are awarded a badge for completion of the booklet and an additional patch if they participate in a beach clean-up.
+Junior Rangers are awarded a certificate and badge for completion of the booklet and an additional patch if they participate in a beach clean-up.

 Ranger-led Interpretive Programs:

 The park gives a number of programs during the year, all of which can be enjoyable for families.
 These include beach walks, deck talks, evening programs, star parties, birding tours, and others.
 Some of these occur seasonally, so please read more about our Ranger-led Interpretive Programs or call 361-949-8068 for more information.